Art and Culture Notes of Uttar Pradesh

 - 'Rai Nritya' is a peacock dance of the women of Bundelkhand.
 It is performed on the occasion of Shrikrishna Janmashtami.

-- 'Shara Dance' is famous in the districts of Hamirpur, Jhansi, and Lalitpur in the Bundelkhand region.
+- 'Shara Dance' is popular in the districts of Hamirpur, Jhansi, and Lalitpur in the Bundelkhand region.
 This dance is done by the young boys and girls of the farming community in the rainy season.
 In this dance, worship, and blessings of Vedic deity Indra is sought for the successful harvesting of the crop

 - Deepawali dance' is done by Bundelkhandi Aheers, on the occasion of Deepawali, with lightened lamps held on the head.